 Validation is the process of checking or proving the validity or accuracy of something.
-It’s the ultimate way of finding out whether your ideas are more likely to be well received by the market or whether they’ll crash and burn.
+It’s the best way of finding out whether your ideas are more likely to be well received by the market or whether they’ll crash and burn.

 As the Japanese saying goes, “Genchi genbutsu” or in other words, “go and see for yourself”.

 You don’t have to build a fully fledged product to measure and learn from.
-Building a simple prototype or carrying out an experiment like customer interviews, can give you valuable insights for a much lower cost and risk.
+Building a simple prototype or carrying out an experiment like customer interviews can give you valuable insights for a much lower cost and risk.

 These insights can then guide your next round of the build, measure and learn loop.